"Arrrrrrrre you gonna take me home tonight

 - In "300 Big Boys", the reveal that the professor's new girlfriend was one of these who had been using stem cells to hide her true appearance, just like he had.
 They both smile and resume the torrid kissing.

-- In the Gravity Falls episode "Soos and the Real Girl", Soos ends up on a date with Melody, a chubby girl who is something of a Distaff Counterpart to Soos.
+- In the Gravity Falls episode "Soos and the Real Girl", Soos ends up on a date with Melody, a chubby girl who is basically a female version of him.

 - Lois from As Told by Ginger is on the chubby side and several men in the show take an interest in her.
 She loses most of the weight when trying to fit in her wedding dress.